ghc/ghc/doc/user-settings.md

 myPackage :: Package
 myPackage = library "my-package"
 ```
-Note, you will also need to add it to a specific build stage by modifying
+Note, you will also need to add `myPackage` to a specific build stage by modifying
 `userPackages` as otherwise it will not be built.

 You can choose which integer library to use when builing GHC by setting